Stay up to date with all the latest community association industry news. Subscribe to this blog and receive notifications of new posts by email here

 Congratulations to our fellow California chapter members on receiving several awards.
 We hope you heard us cheering you on!

-We encourage anyone who has not...
+We encourage anyone who has not attended the conference to ...

 Thank you to our sponsors and CAI BayCen members who joined us in a spectacular game of golf as we hosted our XXIV Annual Golf Classic "18 Hole Carnival" on Friday, June 14, 2019 at Hiddenbrooke Golf Club.
 It was a beautiful day for golf and we hope everyone had a wonderful time.
 Here are some of our favorite photos.
 We look forward to seeing everyone again next year.